 Another type that you may come across is the ultrasound vein finder.
 Much like a normal ultrasound, this type of vein finder will not only highlight the patient’s vein but reveal their tissue and organs, as well.
 This type of vein finder is commonly used by surgeons.
 These devices, while much more powerful, are not as portable as handheld active vein finders, and are used for very specific purposes.

-How to Choose the Right Vein Finder for You
+How to Choose the Best Vein Finders for You

 Before making your decision about which vein finder to add to your equipment collection, you should think about exactly when you’ll be using it, and what that means, in terms of features it must have.